brain-network/bnt/README.md

 ## Getting started

-The first thing to do is to consult the BNT documentation by typing `doc
+The first thing to do is to consult the BNT documentation by typing `doc 'Brain Network Toolbox'`.

 ## Citing BNT